Vanilla-OS/apx/README.md

 To use with another package manager, re-compile editing the `config.json` file to point to the desired package manger and image.

+## Dependencies

+To add new dependencies, use `go get` as usual, then run `go mod tidy` and finally `go mod vendor` before committing code.